Blockchain Database: A Comprehensive Guide

 • On-chain data: On-chain data is the data from the transactions in the blockchain.

-• Off-chain data: Off-chain data refers to information that is related to the blockchain, but not stored directly within the blocks.
+• Off-chain data: Off-chain data refers to information that is related to the blockchain, but is not stored directly within the blocks.
 Using MongoDB for off-chain data storage can provide additional security and privacy.

 • Centralized ledger: MongoDB can be used to store all the information about the blocks.
 This information is stored with cryptographic evidence to avoid any tampering with the data.